ChanthMiao/ghc-wiki-mirror/design/deprecation-mechanisms/removed-pragma.md

 ## Examples

-Suppose we have a module as follows
+Suppose we have a module as follows:

 ```
 module M1 where